nmatare/kolotoc/README.md

   - [Horovod](https://eng.uber.com/horovod/), a distributed framework for training models; and
   - [Dask](https://dask.org/), a framework for distributed analytics at scale.

   [Kolotoc](https://cs.wikipedia.org/wiki/Koloto%C4%8D) creates a [ring all-reduce](https://www.cs.fsu.edu/~xyuan/paper/09jpdc.pdf) network as Kubernetes statefulsets.
 Each worker node (statefulset) is of rank-0 to rank-n (where n is the total number of worker nodes).
 Each worker node is assigned to one or more [dask-workers](https://distributed.dask.org/en/latest/worker.html).
 The default number of dask-workers per worker node is given by the number of logical cores per worker node.
 Kolotoc also creates a scheduler node outside of the computational ring as a Kubernetes deployment.
-The scheduler node serves as the entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), [Dask Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
+The scheduler node serves as an entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), [Dask Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).

 ## Prerequisites

 - Kubernetes cluster v1.8+
 - jq 1.5-1
+- Google Cloud SDK 236.0.0

 ## Quick deployment on Google Cloud